artisansdk/ratelimiter/readme.md

 objects.
 This opens up the ability to log hits only if they are unique, or to further limit the bucket based on the types of hits received.
 You could go as far as resolving the right rate bucket to store the hit against based on the event object being passed to `hit()` method.
-So in a sense you could say the current `Bucket` implementation is an Integer Counter Leaky Bucket but with a little modification it could be an Event Logging Leaky Bucket.
+With a little modification, you could convert the `Bucket` to an event store.

 ## Running the Tests